emberjs/rfcs/text/0000-discord.md

 ## Summary

-Encourage the Ember community to adopt Discord for real-time chat.
+Encourage the Ember community to adopt Discord for real-time chat (vs Slack or other options).

 ## Motivation